From Hostgator to SiteGround: Why I Switched Web Hosts

 Nowadays, I use SiteGround to host my website.
 I can honestly tell you that switching from Hostgator to SiteGround is the best decision I’ve ever made.

-In this article, I’m going to tell you exactly why I decided to switch from Hostgator to SiteGround.
+In this blog post, I’m going to tell you exactly why I decided to switch from Hostgator to SiteGround.

 Why I Initially Went With Hostgator and the Problems I Experienced